ridatadiscoverycenter/riddc-jbook/README.md

 ## Usage

-### Build the environment
+### Install system dependencies
+- On Mac: download Homebrew and install with `brew bundle`
+  * with the Mac M1 chip, run `export HDF5_DIR=/opt/homebrew/opt/hdf5`
+- On Windows:
+  * first download HDF5 from source: `https://support.hdfgroup.org/ftp/HDF5/current/bin/`
+  * download Chocolatey and install with `choco install packages.config`
+- `pip install -r requirements.txt`

 If you'd like to develop on and build the riddc book, you should:

 - Clone this repository
 - `cd` to the repository
-- Use `asdf` or `pyenv` to install the current version of Python supported by Google Colab (as of February, 2023, the version in Colab was 3.8.10)
+- Use `[asdf](https://asdf-vm.com)` or `[pyenv](https://github.com/pyenv/pyenv)` to install the current version of Python supported by Google Colab (as of February, 2023, the version in Colab was 3.8.10)
 - In the local repo, `asdf local python 3.8.10` or `pyenv local 3.8.10`
   * sets the python version for the repo
 - Start a virtual environment:
-  * `pipx install virtualenv`
   * find the path to the desired python version with `which python`
   * copy the path and then `virtualenv -p <path> jbook3.8`
     * in this case, the name of the ve is `jbook3.8`